Pauan/fable-getting-started/README.md

 be on top of `Foo.fs`

-That also means that `Main.fs` must be at the bottom, because it depends on everything else and nothing depends on it.
+That also means that `Main.fs` must be at the bottom, because it depends on everything else.

 How to download JavaScript libraries
 ====================================

-Most JavaScript libraries are stored in npm.
-If there is an npm package called `foo` that you want to use in your project, then you can do either of the
+Most JavaScript libraries are stored in [npm](https://www.npmjs.com/).
+If there is an [npm](https://www.npmjs.com/) package called `foo` that you want to use in your project, then you can do either of the following:
-following:

 * Use [`yarn add --dev foo`](https://yarnpkg.com/en/docs/cli/add)